 HOPE includes members from 16 institutions around the world, and will also work with two pharmaceutical companies with insight into the development of potential therapeutics from the drugs studied in the labs.
 In addition, clinical groups will help provide data and samples from people living with HIV in the United States, Africa and Brazil.
 This multidisciplinary and multi-institutional group of researchers is dedicated to working together with the ultimate goal of developing a cure for HIV.

-HOPE is led by Program Director Melanie Ott from Gladstone Institutes, and Principal Investigators Susana Valente from Scripps Research and Lishomwa Ndhlovu from Weill Cornell Medicine.
-Operations are overseen by Danielle Lyons from Gladstone, the HOPE program manager.
+HOPE is led by Program Director Melanie Ott from Gladstone Institutes, Principal Investigators Susana Valente from the University of Florida Scripps Research, and Lishomwa Ndhlovu from Weill Cornell Medicine.
+Operations are overseen by Sydney Norman from Gladstone, the HOPE project coordinator, and Robert Furler O’Brien from Weill Cornell Medicine, the HOPE program manager.

-Community Engagement efforts are directed by Community Engagement Coordinator, Patricia Defechereux from Gladstone, in partnership with the San Franscisco Aids Foundation.
+Community Engagement efforts are directed by Community Engagement Coordinator, Patricia Defechereux from Gladstone, in partnership with the San Francisco Aids Foundation.